Göta Life Guards (armoured): Barracks

 When the regiment was re-raised, its staff was placed to Karlavägen 78 and later to Linnégatan 89 in Stockholm.
 On 18 January 1944, the staff was relocated to Enköping, where it was placed in temporary premises.
 On 15 September 1945, the regiment officially moved to the newly built barracks area in Enköping which was celebrated by a ceremony on 16 September 1945.

 Detachments

 Strängnäs/Skövde

 When the regiment was re-raised, training of conscripts was conducted at Södermanland Regiment (P 3) in Strängnäs Garnison from 18 January 1944, and at Skaraborg Regiment (P 4) in Skövde Garrison.
 On 15 September 1945, these detachments were disbanded when the training was transferred to Enköping.

 Visby

 On 1 October 1944, the regiment placed a company to Gotland, which became known as Göta Armoured Life Guards' Company in Gotland (P 1 G).
-The detachment was placed to the barracks at Gotland Infantry Regiment (I 18).
+The detachment was placed in the barracks at Gotland Infantry Regiment (I 18).
 From 1946, the detachment moved into the newly built barracks, Barracks IV (from the 1960s known as the barracks Havde), at Gotland Infantry Regiment.
 On 30 March 1963, the detachment was disbanded and on 1 April 1963 it was amalgamated with Gotland Regiment (P 18).